SergioQuijanoRey/punto/README.md

 * All actions that can be performed will be described in `yaml` config files that punto reads and executes
 * When usable, this project will be used in [my dotfiles](https://github.com/sergioquijanorey/dotfiles)

-## Actions that I want to implement -- All of them described in yaml files
+## Actions that you can perform with punto

 * Create a directory structure
 * Sync dotfiles from repo to system